NuricoVicyyanto/nurico.github.io/Readme.txt

-# Potofolio APP - Persona web portofolio
+# Potofolio APP - Personal web portofolio

 Welcome to my Web Portfolio repository!
 This repository was created to showcase and share my projects and experiences through a web platform.
 ## Tech Stack